 The internet can be a dangerous place.
-30,000 websites are hacked every day and each year more than 100,000 people fall victim to identify fraud.
+30,000 websites are hacked every day and each year almost 150,000 people fall victim to identify fraud.
 The only way to stay safe is to understand how would-be criminals try to access your information and implement steps to protect yourself.
 Here are six ways you can stay one step ahead of the bad guys.

 When you register a domain name, your personal details – including your name, address, telephone number and email address are included in the WHOIS database.
 The information can be accessed by anyone, which is why you may have noticed an influx of spam emails after registering a new domain.
 Although it’s unlikely anyone would be able to compromise your website or your identity with this information alone, it does provide hackers with a good starting point.
 For this reason, it’s always a good idea to pay for Domain privacy – a service which replaces your information with placeholder text to stop people accessing your data.

 If you’re running a website, the chances are you’ll want people to know how to contact you.
 Often you’ll do this by including an email address on your website.
 Unfortunately, this is like honey to spammers and hackers who have bots that are trained to search the internet for email addresses included on websites and collect them for nefarious purposes.
 You can stop this by masking your email address.
 Masking an email address does require some technical skills and if you have them, you can follow this guide.
 However, even the most basic step of replacing the symbols in your email address with words (for example name “at” example “dot” com) should reduce the amount of spam you receive, although don’t expect it to stop everything.